uccser/cs-unplugged/docs/source/developer/translation_infrastructure.rst

   The script ``crowdin-bot-list-unused.sh`` can be used to list all files currently present on Crowdin that are no longer used.

-  As a house-keeping task, this should be manually run every so often to identify deprecated files on crowdin, which can then be deleted through the Crowdin web interface.
+  As a house-keeping task, this should be manually run every so often to identify deprecated files on Crowdin, which can then be deleted through the Crowdin web interface.
   This has not been automated as source file deletion is a potentially destructive action, as all translations for that file will be lost.